suborbital/docs/website/docs/sat/using-sat.md

 curl localhost:8080 -d 'my friend'
 ```

-Sat executes modules with the [Runnable API](https://atmo.suborbital.dev/runnable-api/introduction) enabled, so you can create modules using our [Subo CLI](https://github.com/suborbital/subo) and all of the capabilities are available for use.
+Sat executes modules with the [SE2 module API](../e2-core/e2-core-api/introduction) enabled, so you can create modules using our [Subo CLI](../subo) and all of the capabilities are available for use.

 ## Stdin mode